Help_End_Humanity.jpg

 “Yeah?”

 Crista gave her sister a gentle hug.
 Their eyes, aged far beyond eight years, locked.
-“Let’s help end Humanity so no one else will hurt worse than us.
+“Let’s help end Humanity so no one else will suffer like us.
 It’s a promise.”